barionleg/cesium.wiki.gs/Data-Driven-Renderer-Details.md

     // Culled by current frustum's far plane if (c.nearestDistanceToViewer > f.far) {
       // discard c.
 If commands is a linked list, we can remove it.
-Could be awesome.
-Could not be.
+Don't bother until the command tree.
     }

     if (c.farthestDistanceToViewer < f.near) {